b13-ca/DirectorySelector/README.md

 This project is open source, it can be shared with certain restrictions and limitations.
 licensed under the [BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/).
-Please see the [LICENSE file](https://raw.githubusercontent.com/b13-ca/DirectorySelector/main/LICENSE) for more information.
+Please see the [LICENSE](https://raw.githubusercontent.com/b13-ca/DirectorySelector/main/LICENSE) for more information.

 ## Owner International Id